Managing and Organizing the Classroom

 practice of skills

-Use this script Introducing Learning Centers-Interactive Model to introduce learning centers in your classroom.
+Here’s a sample Introducing Learning Centers-Interactive Model to introduce learning centers in your classroom.
+Coming soon to add to your binder ring at For The Love of Teachers Shop.

 Center Task Cards: